Chaouki-FAHIM/Virtual-Open-Space/README.md

   - HTTP Methods implemented with all validations in create an invitation.
   - Create automatic Unit and Integration test for Collaboration API
   - Create automatic Unit and Integration test for Invitation API
-  - Status: **In Progress**
+  - Status: **Progress**

 ## Next Progress

-Change an endpoint update to join for access to collaboration
+Separate these two APIs into two microservices:

+- Collaboration-Service should contain classes for Collaboration and Participation.
+- Invitation-Service should contain the Invitation class.

 ---